tayganr/purviewlab/modules/module10.md

  ![](../images/module10/10.24-edit-term-200OK.png)

- 3. Navigate to **Purview Studio > Manage Glossary** and write in the search bar the name of your term to check if this appears with the new status:
+ 3. Navigate to the **Microsoft Purview Governance Portal > Manage Glossary** and write in the search bar the name of your term to check if this appears with the new status:

  ![](../images/module10/10.25-edit-term-studio.png)